Origin of the Spektr series

 Initially, NPO Lavochkin subcontracted the development of the critical attitude control system for the spacecraft to a division of NIIAP, a leading Soviet avionics producer led by Nikolai Pilyugin.
 However in the following five years this assignment had to be transferred to the main office of NIIAP and then back to its branch.

-By the end of the 1980s, Designer General at NPO Lavochkin, Vyacheslav Kovtunenko, proposed to base future astrophysics satellites on the existing Oko-1 spacecraft, which were originally designed to track incoming ballistic missiles.
+By the end of the 1980s, Designer General at NPO Lavochkin, Vyacheslav Kovtunenko, proposed to base future astrophysics satellites on the existing Oko spacecraft, which were originally designed to track incoming ballistic missiles.
 According to the plan, the missile-watching infra-red telescope onboard Oko would be replaced with scientific instruments and the satellite would be pointed toward heavens instead of the Earth's surface.
 Designated AM, for "astrophysics module," the recycled platform would inherit a high-precision attitude control system developed by Khartron avionics bureau in Kharkov, Ukraine.
-The Oko satellite's radio system supplied by NPO Kometa would be replaced with communication gear originally developed by the RNIIKP design bureau for the 1F spacecraft.
-(479)
+The Oko satellite's radio system developed at NPO Kometa and intended to deliver highly classified information exclusively to top-secret military ground stations in Serpukhov and Komsomolsk-na-Amure, would be replaced with communication gear originally developed by the RNIIKP design bureau for the 1F spacecraft.

 Known specifications of the astrophysics module (AM) (118):

 On Dec.
 31, 1987, the Soviet Academy of Science and Glavkosmos USSR (which was responsible for international alliances of the Soviet rocket industry) issued an official "Decision on the order of design and development of the Spektr series."
 The document projected following launch date for the Spektr family: